awiradarma/gridgain/README.md

 ```

 ### Use Gridgain web console to create a mapping of the jberet database schema
+- The web-console-agent should be downloaded from the web console, and its default properties modified to point to the web console frontend
 ```
 mkdir /tmp/gridgain
 mkdir /tmp/gridgain/work